January 1964 South Vietnamese coup: First moves

 As the coup plot began to solidify, Khánh came to the fore of the group.
 It has been concluded by some analysts that Khiêm—who went on to be Khánh's second in command in terms of real power after the coup was successful—was more pre-eminent during the early phases of the planning, but that as a Catholic who had been rapidly promoted by Diệm after changing religion, he "did not dare to carry out a coup d'état himself out of fear that the Buddhists would react strongly against him and accuse him of trying to reestablish the Ngô Regime."
-Another factor seen as vital in bringing Khánh to the forefront of the coup group was the fact that the US military leadership deemed Khánh more capable than Khiêm and equally likely to work in accordance with US interests.
+Another factor seen as vital in bringing Khánh to the forefront of the coup group was that the US military leadership deemed Khánh more capable than Khiêm and equally likely to work in accordance with US interests.
 Khánh was highly regarded by Harkins, who thought of him as "the strongest of all corps commanders."
 According to a CIA assessment, Khánh had been "consistently favorable to U.S. programs and advice".